IRWIN'S FLOWN APOLLO 15 ROBBINS MEDALLION.

 ONE OF ONLY 127 CARRIED ON THE MISSION.

 Flown Apollo 15 Robbins medallion made from sterling silver, 1¼ inches in diameter.
 The crew mission emblem is on the obverse with the mission dates on the reverse.
-Serial number "111" is engraved along the medallion rim.
-With a Typed Letter Signed by Mrs. MARY IRWIN and the original plastic storage box issued by Robbins.
+Serial number 050 is engraved along the medallion rim.
+With a Typed Letter Signed by Mrs. MARY IRWIN.

-This medallion has been in our private collection since 1971....
-It is one of the Robbins series of flown Apollo medallions and is serial number 111 of the Apollo 15 set.
+This medallion has been in our private collection since 1971.
+The Apollo 15 mission emblem is on the front with the mission launch, lunar landing, and return dates engraved on the back.
+It is one of the Robbins series of flown Apollo medallions and is serial number 050 of the Apollo 15 set.
 In addition, a copy of the original medallion distribution list with serial numbers written by my husband's own hand is included."